 Discussion

-According to 802.11be D1.1 section 35.3.6.1.1 the definition of a disabled link is “A setup link to which no TIDs are mapped”.
-Moreover, the expected behavior of a disabled link is defined as follows:” If a link is disabled, it shall not be used for frame exchange, including Management frames both for DL and UL”.

-Formally, the only way for AP MLD and non-AP MLD to disable a link is to use the non-default TID-to-Link Mapping negotiation procedure (as defined in section 35.3.6.1.3 (Negotiation of TID-to-link mapping)), which is very slow (and complicated) process that requires mutual agreement of both sides (i.e. non-AP MLD and AP MLD) on any change DL/UL TID-To-Link mapping before taking effect.

-On the other hand, the non-AP MLD has an exception that “de-facto” allows it to turn any enabled link into a “disabled link” from the AP behavior aspect (i.e. it simply prohibits the AP from any frame exchange on that link), by a simple notification manner: utilizing the Power Save mechanism on each of the affiliated non-AP STA.
-In this way, the non-AP STA does not need any approval of the associated AP to get into Power Save mode and effectively to “disable” the link on which its peer AP is operating on.
+According to 802.11be D1.1 section 35.3.6.1.1 the non-AP STA affiliated with a non-AP MLD can temporarily prohibit any frame exchange on the enabled link it is operating by a simple notification of entering into a Power Save mode.

-The AP MLD also needs a similar notification-based mechanism (as clearly specified in CID5154) that will allow it to temporarily prohibit the non-AP MLD (and the AP MLD) from any frame exchange on that link for any reason it has (Reducing AP Power consumption, especially when the AP MLD handles multiple TX/RX chains on different bands).
+The AP MLD also needs a similar notification-based mechanism (as clearly specified in CID5154) that will allow it to temporarily prohibit any frame exchange on one or more links it operating with any of the non-AP STAs affiliated with associated non-AP MLDs that are operation on any of these links for any reason it has (Reducing AP Power consumption, especially when the AP MLD handles multiple TX/RX chains on different bands).

-This proposal covers the above issues (from the AP MLD perspective) and includes a mechanism to notify the disablement of a link by the AP using Beacon and Probe Response frames.
+This proposal covers the above issues (from the AP MLD perspective) and includes a mechanism to notify the unavailability of a link by the AP using Beacon and Probe Response frames.

-It should be noted that Disablement of the link is a different operation than Deleting a link (which is discussed in the 11-21/534r7): When the link is disabled by the AP MLD, all the non-AP MLDs operating on that link are kept associated with all the link parameters, so once the link is enabled the frame exchange can be immediately initiated on this link, where in case the link is deleted/removed all the related link parameters are erased and this link can’t be used anymore from this point onwards.
+It should be noted that unavailability of the link is a different operation than Deleting a link (which is discussed in the 11-21/534r7): When the link becomes unavailable by the AP MLD, all the non-AP MLDs operating on that link are kept associated with all the link parameters, so once the link becomes available the frame exchange can be immediately initiated on this link, where in case the link is deleted/removed all the related link parameters are erased and this link can’t be used anymore from this point onwards.

-In addition, the proposed mechanism suggests an alternative to the “known” CSA mechanism in case of associated non-AP MLDs only (that may be lengthy due to sending the same notification several times ahead so all the STAs will receive it prior to the actual channel switching).

-Actually, it takes advantage that there is more than a single setup link between the AP MLD and the non-AP MLD, so the indication does not necessarily have to be sent only on the link that is intended to be disabled.

-Therefore, the switching time between the notification (for disabling a link) and the actual disablement of the link is significantly decreased.

 The proposed solution is based on the following guidelines:

-The link(s) can be disabled / enabledin a resolution of TBTTs.
+The link(s) can become available / unavailable in a resolution of TBTTs.